kaelzhang/shell-safe-rm/README.md

 - Supports both MacOS and Linux with full test coverage.
 - Using `safe-rm`, the files or directories you choose to remove will be moved to the system Trash instead of simply deleting them.
 You could put them back whenever you want manually.
   - On MacOS, `safe-rm` will use [AppleScript][applescript] to delete files or directories as much as possible to enable the built-in "put-back" capability in the system Trash bin.
-  - On Linux, t also follows the operating system's conventions for handling duplicate files in the Trash to avoid overwriting
+  - On Linux, it also follows the operating system's conventions for handling duplicate files in the Trash to avoid overwriting
 - Supports Custom [configurations](#configuration).

 ## Supported options

-For those implemented options, safe-rm will act **exactly the same** as the original `rm` command
+For those implemented options, safe-rm will act **exactly the same** as the original `rm` command:

 | Option | Brief | Description |
 | ------ | ----- | ------------ |